-If you’re one of the 13.5 million people who actually have a Wii U and are wondering what to pick up before the eShop closes, we recommend these five stranded games.
+As such, when the Wii U and 3DS eShops shut down on March 27, there are some unique Wii U games that will become significantly more expensive and tougher, if not outright impossible, to play.
+If you’re one of the 13.5 million people who actually have a Wii U and are wondering what to pick up before the eShop closes, we recommend these stranded games.

 Devil’s Third is not a good game; it’s outright terrible.
 Still, it’s such a beautiful disaster that we recommend every Wii U owner plays it.
 It follows a buff assassin named Ivan as he tracks down members of a secret organization that he used to be a part of, but it’s not like the plot is good or anything.
 This is a bombastic and poorly constructed adventure with a dumb story and janky combat that never flows together smoothly.
 But Devil’s Third thinks it’s so cool with its tattooed, drum-playing Vin Diesel-looking protagonist that one can’t help but find it adorable.

 Star Fox Zero was a mediocre reboot of Nintendo’s sci-fi franchise that incorporated the GamePad to mixed results.
-Star Fox Guard, a side game released alongside this title, utilizes the GamePad in much more exciting ways, but is also at risk of being lost forever.
+While it’s also unlikely Star Fox Zero will ever be ported, we’re more saddened by the loss of Star Fox Guard.
+This side game released alongside Star Fox Zero utilized the GamePad in much more exciting ways but is also at risk of being lost forever.

 Star Fox Guard is a tower defense game where players switch between various cameras to fight back against invading robots.
 It stars Slippy Toad, everyone’s favorite annoying Star Fox character, and feels like a unique mix of classic tower defense games, Five Nights At Freddy’s and Star Fox.